RisoltoLtd/odoo_free_apps/README.md

-For more information and support visit and contact us at https://www.risolto.co.uk/contact
+For more information and support contact us at https://www.risolto.co.uk/contact